SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/Message/getAttachments.md

 so.topic: reference
 ---

+# Message.getAttachments()

 This function returns an Integer array of all the attachment IDs on the message.